Daryes/ansible-roles/roles/sys-packages-update/README.md

 This role manage system updates and updating behavior.
 It is able to handle both Debian and Redhat based distributions, using apt or yum.

+It is on purpose that the ansible modules related to the packages manager are not used by the main update tasks.
+Instead,  the package manager command (apt, dnf, ...)  is directly called with explicit settings.
+This is due to conflicts with system versions, update trouble with older ansible versions, lack of clarity about the updater final commands and so on.
+This said, the related ansible modules are still used for simple and maintenance tasks.

 ## Requirements

 The role will install its own requirements, which are system packages like python-apt and yum-utils.

 The default value of the `system_package_update_reboot_skip_hosts` parameter expects a group named `ansible` defined in the inventory, containing the ansible controllers.
+It is  used as a security to prevent rebooting the ansible server itself.
-It can be changed to anything as long as the ansible servers are present.
+The group can be renamed as long as the ansible servers are in this group.

+The reboot step will raise an error as a failsafe if the ansible controller is not excluded, as it cannot handle its own reboot.

 ## Restrictions and limitations

 Kernel and other updates requiring a reboot can keep some tasks to be in the "changed" state after multiple run on modes other than 'full-with-kernel'.
-This is expected as they were not installed on those modes, but will still be present until a full mode is executed.
+This is expected as they were not installed on those modes, but will still be present until a `full` mode is executed.

-The reboot sequence occurs at the end of the playbook, after the updates are applied, and can be limited with the parameter `system_package_update_reboot_throttle`.
+The reboot sequence will occur at the end of the playbook, after the updates are applied, and the number of server simultaneously rebooted can be limited with the parameter `system_package_update_reboot_throttle`.
-Please note this is related to the number of ansible processes allowed, and cannot go higher.
-If 10 workers are allowed for Ansible, 10 servers will be rebooted simultaneously if the reboot throttle is higher.
-The limitation will be applied only when lower.
+Please note this is related to the number of processes allowed to ansible, and cannot go higher.
+If 10 workers are allowed for Ansible, 10 servers will be rebooted simultaneously even if the reboot throttle is higher.
+The limitation will work when lower : with 10 workers for ansible, a throttle set to 3 will reboot only 3 servers.
 If necessary, for fine tuning, it is also possible to apply the `serial:` keyword in the playbook.
 When updating clusters, It might be more usefull to separate the cluster members in a specific group with a dedicated step in the playbook.

-Also, the reboot step will raise an error as a failsafe if the ansible controller is not excluded, as it cannot handle its own reboot.

 Some extra commands might be required before any reboot occurs.
-As such, the `tasks/custom_pre_reboot.yml` task file is available for any change.
+As such, the `tasks/custom_pre_reboot.yml` task file can be updated for any desired commands.

 Notice : currently, on Debian systems, the `security-only` mode has no difference with the `normal` mode, both will gave the same result as a normal update.

 ## Parameters